-Travel between Vienna, Austria and Milan, Italy by train is: Partially open.
+Travel between Vienna, Austria and Milan, Italy by train is: Unrestricted.

-International entry status: Entry is partially open for citizens and permanent residents of Austria
+International entry status: Entry is unrestricted for citizens and permanent residents of Austria

 Conditions of entry:

-The information above was last checked on 1/23/22.
-Remember to review the latest COVID-19 travel safety regulations for your train to Milan from Vienna as this information can change.
+The information above was last checked on 11/17/22.
+This can change before your date of travel so please review the latest COVID-19 travel safety regulations for your train between Vienna and Milan before traveling.

-Entry into Austria is allowed for: Entry is partially open for citizens and permanent residents of Italy
+Reentry to Austria is allowed for: Entry is unrestricted for citizens and permanent residents of Italy

 The government of Austria has imposed these measures to reduce the spread of COVID-19:

-Last checked on 1/20/22.
-Please check the latest COVID-19 travel safety regulations closer to the travel date of your train to Vienna from Milan.
+Last checked on 11/17/22.
+We do our best to keep this information up to date, but regulations can change so please double check the latest COVID-19 travel safety regulations ahead of your train to Vienna from Milan here.